wuzhengy/TAU/Company/Intro and Address.md

 TAU Cambridge(UK) is building an android app, “TAU Coins Community". <br>

-It enables phones to form up independent blockchains for ditigal coins circulation without servers, so that individuals can freely operate payment and finance business in a community.
+It enables phones to form up independent blockchains for ditigal coins circulation, so that individuals can freely operate payment and finance business in a community.

 In the core, we develop a server-less communication protocol with all source open.
-The only cost for user is the data transmission.
+Without hosting fee, the only cost for user is the data transmission.
 We pay particular attention to save data consumption and tailor it to be useful in expensive data region.

 #### Company Address
 The Bradfield Centre, UNIT 184, Cambridge Science Park, CB4 0GA <br>